-- High-altitude sickness pills – Don’t treat high altitude sickness casually.
-It is a fatal problem, and you should ask for help as soon as you feel you are getting the symptoms.
+- High-altitude sickness pills – Don’t treat high altitude sickness (AMS) casually.
+Ask for help as soon as you feel you are getting the symptoms.

-This is a list of basic travel items that you would use in Spiti.
-But don’t forget to bring along your other regular clothes like t-shirts and undergarments.
+This is a list of basic travel items to be taken to Spiti.
+But don’t forget to bring along other regular clothes such as t-shirts and undergarments.

 Is Spiti safe for a solo female traveler?

-But Kaza definitely had some drunkards who wanted to talk a lot.
-Some people from Punjab and other parts of Himachal who are now working in Kaza also tried to be too friendly.
-No other comments apart from that.
+Kaza definitely had some drunkards who wanted to chat a lot.
+Some people from Punjab and other parts of Himachal who are working in Kaza also tried to be over friendly.
+No other comments.

 That’s all folks.
 Now you tell me.

-Have you been to Spiti?
+Have you been to Spiti Valley?
 Would you like to go there?

 Liked my article!
 Please pin it!